 Sometimes we must have a tough conversation with a church who has sent us financial statements that show their accounts are down to zero, there’s no cash reserve, their attendance may be stable but giving has declined.
 From a basic fiscal perspective they need to be cutting staff, reducing benefits, yet now you find the person you’re talking to at the church doesn’t understand revenue minus expense and doesn’t understand what you’re talking about when you ask about cash flow or cash available for debt service, which adds back noncash items like depreciation.
 This person doesn’t have a basic understanding of a set of financial statements and can’t talk their way through them.

 That’s when you have a real problem as a lender.
 Consequently, the lender’s posture may shift to a different tone.
 The banker is reporting to the risk manager about how the church plans to manage through the financial downturns.
 The risk manager is reviewing the conversation notes and can see the disconnect between the comments from the church and what the numbers on the statements show.
 At that point, there is diminished optimism on the lender’s part as it appears the lender is dealing with people who cannot talk the same language about what the circumstances are and how they will be addressed.

 So it’s really important that the church understands that the bank is looking to enter into a relationship with it, and relationships have to happen between people.
 There has to be a certain amount of compatibility in the content of the conversation.
 It’s not just about numbers—it’s about leadership and how this organization is managed.

-Go deeper on churches and loan applications with this feature article from Church Finance Today.
-And bring your church’s financial leadership to new levels of accountability and excellence with the forthcoming Church Finance.
-This new book coauthored by Richard Hammar and Michael Batts is available in February.
+Go deeper on churches and loan applications with the article “Get a Loan in the ‘New Economy.’”
+And bring your church’s financial leadership to new levels of accountability and excellence with the book Church Finance.